wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.9 =
+* Asynchronous loading (faster, non-blocking, major new feature!)
+ * Supports most themes and additionally works around buggy themes that improperly process content for excerpts, featured/related posts, etc.
+ * Improperly-coded themes may prevent AddToAny from fully loading
+ * If your theme is coded improperly, you can switch to the previous plugin version (<a href="">download version .9.9.8.3</a>) until you switch to a working theme or your theme author fixes the issue
+  * See the FAQ entry for "Why isn't the drop-down menu appearing?" for more information
+* Google +1 button
+* HTTPS support for Facebook Like & Twitter Tweet buttons (Google +1 button always uses HTTPS)

+= .9.9.8.3 =
+* Fix Facebook Like cut-off issue in IE8
+ * Increase Facebook Like height by 1 pixel to accommodate IE8's calculated height for iframes

 = .9.9.8.2 =
 * Remove `frameborder` attribute (except for IE) on Tweet & Like iframes to support W3C validation against HTML5 themes